 IT Security Foundations: Core Concepts with Lisa Bock

-Prepare for MTA Exam 98-367.
+Prepare for MTA exam 98-367, Security Fundamentals.
 Learn the core concepts of operating system and network-level security to avoid threats and eliminate system vulnerabilities.

 Cybersecurity Foundations with Malcolm Shore

-Set a rock solid foundation for your network, users, and data by learning the basics of cybersecurity.
-Learn about risk and control frameworks such as NIST and COBIT 5, detecting and understanding malware threats, architecting more secure systems, and responding to incidents when they do occur.
+Set a rock-solid foundation for your network, users, and data by learning the basics of cybersecurity.
+Explore key frameworks, threats, and strategies for responding to incidents.

 IT Security Foundations: Operating System Security with Lisa Bock

 Learn how to secure a Windows operating system as you prepare to take and pass the Microsoft Technology Associate (MTA) exam 98-367, Security Fundamentals.